raspberrypilearning/comic-character/en/step_2.md

 --- /task ---

+--- collapse ---

+---
+title: Using operators in JavaScript
+---

+In JavaScript, operators are special symbols that help you do different things with numbers, strings, and other types of data.

+Arithmetic Operators:

++ `=` assigns a value to a variable.
++ `+` adds two numbers.
++ `-` subtracts one number from another.
++ `*` multiplies two numbers.
++ `/` divides one number by another.

+Example:

+`let result = 30;` // assigns the value 30 to the variable `result`

+--- /collapse ---

 The Date function provides instructions to access certain properties.

 You can do this using the `get` keyword.